Stackclash/5e-vault/5. Mechanics/Bestiary/Dragon/Ancient Black Dragon.md

     \ the dragon chooses within 120 feet of it.
 The cloud spreads around corners and\
     \ remains until the dragon dismisses it as an action, uses this lair action again,\
     \ or dies.
 The cloud is lightly obscured.
 Any creature in the cloud when it appears\
-    \ must make on a DC 15 Constitution saving throw, taking dice: 3d6|avg (3d6)\
+    \ must make on a DC 15 Constitution saving throw, taking dice:3d6|text(10) (3d6)\
     \ piercing damage on a failed save, or half as much damage on a successful one.\
-    \ A creature that ends its turn in the cloud takes dice: 3d6|avg (3d6) piercing\
+    \ A creature that ends its turn in the cloud takes dice:3d6|text(10) (3d6)\
-    \ damage.  \n- Magical darkness spreads from a point the dragon chooses within\
+    \ piercing damage.  \n- Magical darkness spreads from a point the dragon chooses\
-    \ 60 feet of it, filling a 15-foot-radius sphere until the dragon dismisses it\
+    \ within 60 feet of it, filling a 15-foot-radius sphere until the dragon dismisses\
-    \ as an action, uses this lair action again, or dies.
-The darkness spreads around\
+    \ it as an action, uses this lair action again, or dies.
+The darkness spreads\
-    \ corners.
+    \ around corners.
 A creature with [[/5.
 Mechanics/Rules/Senses.md#darkvision|darkvision]]\
     \ can't see through this darkness, and nonmagical light can't illuminate it.
 If\
     \ any of the effect's area overlaps with an area of light created by a spell of\
     \ 2nd level or lower, the spell that created the light is dispelled.  "